Yuzurukyun/TsuserverDR/README.md

 * **reveal** "ID/IPID"
     - Reveals a target if they were previously sneaking.
     - Also restores their formerly assigned handicap if they had one that was shorter than the server's automatic sneaking handicap.
-* **showname_area**
-    - Similar to /getarea, but lists shownames along with character names as well as their IPIDs.
-* **showname_areas**
-    - Similar to /getareas, but lists shownames along with character names as well as their IPIDs.
 * **showname_history** "ID/IPID"
     - Lists all shownames a target has gone through since connecting, including the time they were changed.
 * **showname_set** "ID/IPID" "showname"